93v/dynatron/README.md

 ### `Checker` class

-The `Checker` is a special non-executable class (doesn't have the `$` and the `$` functions) and can only used as an item in the input array for the `transactWrite` function.
+The `Checker` is a special non-executable class (doesn't have the `$` and the `$` functions) and can only be used as an item in the input array for the `transactWrite` function.

 ### TransactWrite